IE-555/final-project-dshinde99/README.md

 top_songs_by_genre = []
 ```

-* Calculates the total track popularity for each genre.
-* Prepares the data for a pie chart by extracting the genres and their respective popularity.
+* Retrieves the top songs by genre using the top10_genre_data and by_track_pop DataFrames
-* Creates a pie chart showing the distribution of track popularity by genre.

 ```
 for genre in top10_genre_data: